Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Method

 There are two types of correction collection methods: \textit{Off-policy correction} is when humans observe failures of the base policy during deployment, and then recollect extra offline demonstrations to address failure cases.
 This approach is most commonly used for improving Behavior Cloning policy performance due to its simplicity - it requires \textit{no additional infrastructure} beyond the original data collection setup.
-However, the resulting demonstrations may fail to cover all the failure cases or deviate from the policy's original distribution.
+However, the resulting demonstrations may fail to cover all the failure cases or deviate from the original state-action distribution.
 We focus on \textit{on-policy correction} instead, where humans can monitor policy execution and intervene on the spot when failures occur or are anticipated.
 This approach allows humans to provide corrections more targeted to the base policy's failure cases.
 However, challenges still exist for an intervention system: \begin{itemize}[leftmargin=3.5mm] \item \textbf{Non-smooth transitions}.
 Intervention in robotics is typically implemented by \textit{take-over} correction: letting human take complete control and overwrite robot policy.
 As the underlying control abruptly switches between robot policy and human intention, disturbances are introduced due to policy inference and human response latency, especially when the robot is withholding external forces.
-The recorded data thus may include undesired actions that do not reflect the human's intention. \item \textbf{Distribution shift.} The human intervention may still introduce significant distribution shifts as the motion deviates too much from the original policy distribution.
+The recorded data thus may include undesired actions that do not reflect the human's intention. \item \textbf{Distribution shift.} The human-intervened state-action distribution may deviate significantly from the original distribution.
 Additionally, the non-smooth transition above could bring in disturbances and add to the distribution shift. \item \textbf{Indirect correction brings errors.} Correction is commonly implemented via teleoperation interfaces such as spacemouse or joysticks~\cite{he2025uncertainty,chen2025conrft}.
 With spatial mismatch and teleoperation latency, it is hard for the demonstrator to instantly provide accurate corrections upon intervention starts without going through a short adjustment period. \item \textbf{Missing information.} The recorded correction data need to fully describe the human's intended action.
 Simply recording the robot's position is not sufficient, since it may be under the influence of human correction force and will cause different result when testing without human. \end{itemize} We propose a \textit{Compliant Intervention Interface} with the following designs to solve those challenges: